Jank8/FlairX-Mod-Manager/README.md

 ## 💻 System Requirements

 - **Windows 11** (recommended) or **Windows 10 22H2**
-- **.NET 10 Runtime** - automatically installed if missing
+- **.NET 10.0.7 Runtime** - automatically installed if missing
+- **Windows App SDK 2.0.1** - automatically installed if missing
 - 4GB RAM (8GB recommended)
 - 1280×720 display resolution
 - 500MB free disk space

 ## 📥 Installation

-1. Download the latest release (v3.9.4)
+1. Download the latest release (v4.0.0 LTS)
 2. Extract files to your desired location
 3. Run `FlairX Mod Manager Launcher.exe`
-4. If .NET 10 is missing, FlairX will prompt you to install it
+4. If .NET 10.0.7 or Windows App SDK 2.0.1 is missing, FlairX will prompt you to install it
 5. Select your game and start managing mods

 ## 🚀 Quick Start